ggc-itec/itec3870_social/Anthony_Oliver.md

  * I am a master at making the **best** mac-n-cheese dish...
 EVER!
 Also better re-heated!

 * Ice Cream
- * Cover this stuff in chocolate syrup and you have a meal fit for a king!
+ * Cover this stuff in chocolate syrup and you have a meal fit for a king! :crown:

 * Craft Beer
  * Any kind of IPA will make my mouth water.
 Lets get a :beer: sometime!